makersacademy/chitter-challenge/README.md

 Challenge:
 -------

-As usual please start by
+As usual please start by forking this repo.

-* Filling out your learning plan self review for the week: https://github.com/makersacademy/learning_plan (if you haven't already)
-* Forking this repo

 We are going to write a little Twitter clone that will allow the users to post messages to a public stream.